Shamim Shahnawaz

-Shamim Shahnawaz (born 6 July 1974) is a Bangladeshi politician and a former Jatiya Sangsad member representing the Pirojpur-3 constituency.
+Shamim Shahnewous (born 6 July 1974) is a Bangladeshi politician.
+He is a former Jatiya Sangsad member representing the Pirojpur-3 constituency.
 He defeated 5 time MP Md.
-Rustum Ali Faraji.
+Rustum Ali Faraji to gain office.

 Political career

-Shamim Shahnawaz younger brother Ashrafur Rahman was nominated by Bangladesh Awami League for the Pirojpur-3 Mathbaria seat in the 12th National Assembly elections of 2024.
-Later he had to withdraw his nomination due to seat sharing calculations.
-Although the nomination was withdrawn, Ashrafur Rahman supported his elder brother, independent candidate Shamim Shahnewaz.
-"As a result, Shamim Shahnewaz, with the banana stick symbol, defeated four-time MP Md.
+Shamim Shahnewous's younger brother Ashrafur Rahman was nominated by Bangladesh Awami League for the Pirojpur-3 Mathbaria seat in the 12th National Assembly elections of 2024.
+He had to withdraw his nomination due to seat sharing calculations.
+Although the nomination was withdrawn, Ashrafur Rahman supported his elder brother, independent candidate Shamim Shahnewous.

+Shamim Shahnewous, with the banana stick symbol, defeated four-time MP Md.
 Rustum Ali Faraji, securing 62,130 votes to become a member of parliament.
-After the non-cooperation movement in 2024, President Mohammed Shahabuddin dissolved the National Assembly, resulting in him losing his position as a member of parliament.
+After the non-cooperation movement in 2024, President Mohammed Shahabuddin dissolved the National Assembly, costing him his seat.